jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_missingsqlperformancecounters.md

 ﻿

-Spotlight on SQL Server raises an informational alarm shortly after connecting if it detects that the sysperfinfo table contains no data.
+Spotlight Enterprise raises an informational alarm shortly after connecting if it detects that the sysperfinfo table contains no data.

 You can confirm the existence of this problem by running the following SQL in SQL Server Management Studio for SQL Server 2005 or later: